breadtubetv/breadtubetv/content/channels/angiespeaks/_index.md

 ---
 description: Anarchist Leftist channel with a creative and mystical flair!
+If you like what I do and want to support me so I can make more, please consider becoming a Patron!
+You can also come hang with me on twitter @speaksangie!
 title: Angie Speaks
 type: channel
 menu:
   main:
     parent: Channels
-videos:
-- 1qkU-evkvMo
-- N7aS1Aabboc
-- c4cB5UdcaHo
-- 3aaxbFIw8oU
-- CNRC76HV_rU
-- DJWFpocUvWc
 tags:
 - breadtube
 - anti-capitalism